Cheesecake Stuffed Strawberries

 - 1/2 tsp vanilla extract

-- Using a hand mixer, mix together the cream cheese, confectioner’s sugar, vanilla extract, and almond extract, until fluffy and light.
+- Using a hand mixer, mix together the cream cheese, confectioner’s sugar, and vanilla extract, until fluffy and light.

 - Transfer the cream cheese mixture to a piping bag lined with a star tip, and pipe the filling into each of the prepped strawberries.

 - Top each cream cheese pile with a blueberry or with graham cracker crumbs, if desired.
 Serve and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.